TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ## Performing Arts

-{{< accordion title="Previously serving as member of international arts organization, or assuming post of significant capacity in governmental agency or private organization related to culture and arts." suffix="1." bottomless="false" >}}
+{{< accordion title="Previously serving as member of international arts organization, or assuming post of significant capacity in governmental agency or private organization related to culture and arts." suffix="1." bottomless="true" >}}

 * As a member of an international arts organization or as a member of a government agency or civil organizations related to culture and arts.